BillyBag2/wemos_server_control_panel/README.md

  * ssh commands, eg shutdown.
  * File based config. (static to start with)

+## Coding

+I intend to create private.h and private.c that will contain private data.
+If stuff is not compiling then you may need to add items to your version of thsese files.

 ## About

 I am starting by targeting a wemos D1 (esp-8266) using Mac arduno IDE.
 That is what I have.
 Happy to add portability changes to master if requested.